Utility cycling: Negative marketing of utility cycling

-Various interests may wish to portray a negative image of utility cycling on public roads for various reasons.
+Various interests may wish to create a negative image of utility cycling on public roads for a variety of reasons.
 Some governments, wishing to promote private car use, have organized and funded publicity designed to discourage road cycling.
 Official road safety organisations have been accused of distributing literature that emphasizes the danger of cycling on roads while failing to address attitudinal issues among the drivers of motor vehicles who are the main source of road danger.
 Some road safety authorities have been accused of having a deliberate policy of discouraging cycling as a means of reducing bicyclist casualty statistics.
-In 2003, Shanghai police officials released statements blaming cyclists as the cause of "gridlock" in the city and promoting plans to ban cyclists from the city streets.
+In 2003, Shanghai police officials released statements blaming cyclists for "gridlock" in the city and promoting plans to ban cyclists from the city streets.
 Starting in the 1970s, the authorities in the city of Jakarta declared "war" on the "becak" or Indonesian cycle rickshaw blaming them for traffic congestion among other things.

 As with other sellers of consumer goods, the car industry's marketing efforts frequently try to associate the use of their product with a perception of increased social status.
 Observers in some car-focused cultures have noted a tendency to perceive or portray people who use bicycles as members of a social "out-group" with attributed negative connotations.
 In such cultures, such attitudes are displayed in attacks on cyclists in the media.
 Common themes include blanket descriptions of cyclists as a group who do not pay taxes, who break the law and who have no, or reduced, "right" to use public roads.